TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- In lua format only.
 		- Will be named like ``ProjectName.compat.lua``
 			- Contains the intercosm and rulesets, all important things.

+- Transform design
+	- It is the case that many entities might share identical origin, in which case it would be unwieldy to update origins for all entities to a new one.
+		- E.g. fish in aquarium.
+	- It is also the case that the origins might be tied to decorational entities.
+		- E.g. aquarium sand.
+	- movement path component will have an origin transform which will automatically be moved by the editor
+		- the transform component will be kept up to date and it will be the logical transform
+		- the rendering code will also only touch this logical transform
+	- for editor, the origin could just also be accessed as an independent transform
+		- so access_independent_transform -> access_independent_transforms
+		- con: more memory wasted? who gives a heck, though...

+- Marker entities
+	- Special-purpose components:
+		- shape_aabb
+			- can be used by wandering pixels!
+				- and thus the editor will allow us to change reach easily
+		- shape_polygon can be used both for marking and for physical bodies
+	- separation between visible shapes and physical shapes is described elsewhere
+		- but the same logic would be used nevertheless

+- Sound should be loaded from the smallest to the biggest
+	- So that effects are loaded first
+	- New synchronization
+		- store std::atomic<bool> next to sound_buffer in loaded_sounds_map
+			- set it to false whenever definition changes or it is to be loaded
+			- check if future is implemented same way

+- find closest point pairs for fish?
+	- firstly determine if the setting of the new npo node isn't actually the bottleneck
+	- tho probably it's the false positives

+- Note: drone sound (sentience sounds overall) will be calculated exactly as the firing engine sound
+	- Sentience humming caches
+	- These don't need their playing pos synchronized

+- Property editor: Checkbox matrix for b2Filter
+	- might be useful once we come to glass walls
+	- a list of predefined filters
+		- might choose a name, just like enums
+		- stored in common assets
+	- now sensible filters values will be provided by the testbed

+- Shuffled animations
+	- Inside randomizing system?

+- Editor maximum ease of access
+	- Fix problems with grouping on duplication?

+- Particles and flavours
+	- std::unordered_map<particle_flavour_id, vector of particles>
+		- We will always simulate all particles that we have in memory.
+		- This will add a nice speedup, and also we will easily invalidate particles when particle flavour changes or is deleted.
+		- Particle types will also be pooled and will be a separate viewable.

+- Fix what happens when too many entities are created
+	- **Let the game work when a new entity cannot be created.**
+		- Just return a dead handle.

+- Probably somehow disallow arbitrary inferring of relational cache?
+	- There was some unresolved crash problem with this.

+- Persistence of entity ids in editor and clearing them
+	- Cases of storage:
+		- Selection
+			- Rectangular
+			- Significant
+		- Groups
+	- Cases of invalidation:
+		- **Undoing a command that introduces new entities**
+			- E.g. one that creates an entity from nothing
+			- Look for both undo_last_create and "delete_entity"
+		- Commands whose undoing or redoing should automatically select affected entities
+			- Purge is justified in this case
+			- shouldn't this be pretty much all commands that affect entity existence?
+				- No. Redoing delete has no reason to purge selections of some other entities.
+					- Clear individually, also for the groups.
+			- problem: if, on delete, we remove an entity from the group it belongs to, the undoing of delete doesn't know what to do
+				- grouping will be tracked by history
+				- thus let the delete command just store its own "ungroup entities" command and invoke it beforehand on all entries
+		- Delete command
+		- Gameplay mode
+			- For now we won't support editor operations inside gameplay mode?
+				- Should be easy enough though, we can always just read the deletion commands
+			- To ensure space efficiency even with static allocations, we'll just serialize the cosmos to bytes instead of making a full clone
+				- Should even be faster considering that recreating some associative containers' structure might be already costly
+	- mover should be deactivated when?
+		- corner case: delete while move?
+		- should work anyway and yeah, deactivate it then

+- Grenades shall change shape to circle so that throws can be precise
+	- Let hand fuse invariant have an optional radius for the thrown grenade
+		- should we reinfer when tweaking?
+	- the physics world cache will simply take into consideration if the hand fuse was released, when calculating shape
+		- so hand fuse component might want to become a synchronizable

 - check in editor if the saving/opening path is a valid folder?
 - make reveal in explorer work for both files and folders